swift-server/guides/docs/memory-leaks-and-usage.md

 # Debugging Memory Leaks and Usage

-Debugging memory leaks isn't straightforward on Linux, it's much easier done on macOS.
-The best tool is usually the Xcode's [Memory Graph Debugger](https://developer.apple.com/library/archive/documentation/DeveloperTools/Conceptual/debugging_with_xcode/chapters/special_debugging_workflows.html#//apple_ref/doc/uid/TP40015022-CH9-DontLinkElementID_1).
+There are many different tools for troubleshooting memory leaks both on Linux and macOS, each with different strengths and ease-of-use.
+One excellent tool is the Xcode's [Memory Graph Debugger](https://developer.apple.com/library/archive/documentation/DeveloperTools/Conceptual/debugging_with_xcode/chapters/special_debugging_workflows.html#//apple_ref/doc/uid/TP40015022-CH9-DontLinkElementID_1).
 [Instruments](https://help.apple.com/instruments/mac/10.0/#/dev022f987b) and `leaks` can also be very useful.
-If you cannot reproduce the problem on macOS, not all is lost, find a few suggestions below.
-The fine folks at IBM have also put together a [guide on diagnosing memory leaks](https://developer.ibm.com/swift/2018/01/26/diagnosing-server-side-swift-memory-leaks/).
+If you cannot run or reproduce the problem on macOS, there are a number of server-side alternatives below.

 ## Example program